lokimckay/grypt/README.md

 ## How does it work?

 - Create and edit plaintext files in your repository as normal.
-- Git `clean` and `smudge` filters encrypt and decrypt the files whenever you commit or pull.
+- Git `clean` and `smudge` filters encrypt and decrypt the files whenever you commit or checkout.
-- Your local repository has plaintext, but the remote repository is encrypted.
+- Local files remain as plaintext, remote repository receives encrypted data.

 ## Should you use this?